Desvenlafaxine (Oral route)

 Warnings:Oral route(Tablet, Extended Release)

 Antidepressant use has been associated with an increased risk of suicidal thinking and behavior in children, adolescents, and young adults.
-Monitor for worsening and emergence of suicidal thoughts and behaviors.
+Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
+Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
 Desvenlafaxine is not approved for use in pediatric patients .Oral route(Tablet, Extended Release)

 Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults during short-term studies.
 These studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults older than 24 years, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
 Families and caregivers should be advised of the need for close observation and communication with the prescriber.
 Not approved for use in pediatric patients .

 Uses of This Medicine:

 Desvenlafaxine is used to treat depression.
 It belongs to a group of medicines known as serotonin and norepinephrine reuptake inhibitors (SNRIs).
 These medicines are thought to work by increasing the activity of chemicals called serotonin and norepinephrine in the brain.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: